ansible-community/project-template/docs/contributor_guide.md

-# Contributor Guide
+# Contributor guide

-Welcome to the PROJECTNAME Contributor Guide!
+Welcome to the PROJECTNAME Contributor guide!

 > If your project is not going to have a docsite (in case it is very simple and having a docsite would be an overkill), the following information should be present in your project CONTRIBUTING.md file and referred to from the [README template](https://github.com/ansible-community/project-template/blob/main/README.md).